REPORTS TO: Head Receptionist or Manager

 - Can outline costs and fees in a positive light while supporting hospital payment policies.

-- Can turn future clients (phone-shoppers) into clients threw relationship building and bonding.
+- Can turn future clients (phone-shoppers) into clients through relationship building and bonding.

 - Can easily remember clients and patients names and uses them.